Travel Photography 101: How To Take Great Travel Photos?

 The rule of thirds is one of the most basic and easy travel photography tips.
 This helps immensely with the composition of your travel photos.

-Essentially, you will split each image into 3 equal parts either horizontally, vertically, or both.
+Essentially, you will split each image into three equal parts either horizontally, vertically, or both.

 Most cameras and phones offer a grid setting that will help you do just that and place subjects in your photos.
 You’ll want to place your subject at the intersecting points, making for a more interesting focal point.